2005 Cebu's 5th congressional district special election: Aftermath

 Ramon successfully defended the seat in 2007 and in 2010.
 In 2013, he gave up the seat to run for vice mayor of Danao, with Joseph Ace running to replace him.
 Ramon lost the vice mayor election, while Joseph Ace won the congressional election.
 In 2016, Joseph Ace then gave up the seat to become the manager of Grace Poe's presidential campaign, while Ramon ran to succeed Joseph Ace.
 Ramon won the congressional election, but was then defeated by Duke Frasco in 2019, ending the Durano's 70-year string of election victories.
 Frasco defeated Ramon Durano VI anew in 2022.

+In 2007, Dosado was indicted for libel, based on a suit filed by Sogod mayor Thadeus Durano, elder brother of Ramon III.
+Dosado then sued Sogod mayor Lissa Marie Durano-Streegan (Thadeus's daughter) in 2014 to have the municipality pay his leave credits.
+Two years later, he sued the same mayor for not filing her statement of assets, liabilities and net worth.